oplS17projects/Rack-Man/README.md

 ### External Technologies
 We plan on creating a website that holds all the names and scores of each person that plays the game.
 This information will be stored in a database on a web server.
 It will be displayed in a way that allows users the ability to view the high score on that specific day as well as all time high score.

-We will also be adding sound to our game too by using a given library.
+We will also be adding sound to our game by using a given library.

 ### Deliverable and Demonstration
-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?

-What exactly will you produce at the end of the project?
-A piece of software, yes, but what will it do?
-Here are some questions to think about (and answer depending on your application).

-Will it run on some data, like batch mode?
-Will you present some analytical results of the processing?
-How can it be re-run on different source data?

-Will it be interactive?
-Can you show it working?
-This project involves a live demo, so interactivity is good.
+What we plan on having for D Day (Demo Day):
+- Rack-Man moving around in maze
+- Ghosts
+- Power Pellets
+- Show off high scores on a website

 ### Evaluation of Results
 How will you know if you are successful?